machinateur/android-chrome-tab-transfer/README.md

 To reopen the tabs on another device, connect it instead, allow usb debugging and start the google chrome browser.
 Then run the generated script file.
 It requires `curl` to send the commands to reopen all tabs.

+Please note, that in most cases there will be a dialog prompting you to allow the usb debugging access.
+It's advised you keep your phone unlocked during the process, to make sure the download request doesn't time out.

 Currently, this will not run on a Windows system without something like MINGW64 being installed.
 WSL/WSLv2 might also work.